henrybarreto/parachute/README.md

 <img src="https://img.shields.io/badge/redis-%23DD0031.svg?style=for-the-badge&logo=redis&logoColor=white"/>
 </p>

-Parachute encrypts the files and store it into a volatile database, what means that any file sent to it will be lost after some period or when the server restarts, so, *you don't use it as a backup system!*.

-These files are completely anonymous.
-No information about who sent the file are saved on the server, but any file what found and considerable as inappropriate will be deleted without any warning, so, again, *you don't use parachute to send those kinds of files!*.

 ## How to use

 > NOTICE: The CLI interface isn't implemented yet.
 Currently, you can run the `server` and the `client` as standalone binaries.